Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Introduction

 Given $\la\in\Par_p(n)$ write $\la=(a_1^{b_1},\ldots,a_h^{b_h})$ with $a_1>\ldots>a_h\geq 1$ and $b_i\geq 1$.
 We say that $\la$ is JS if $a_i-a_{i+1}+b_i+b_{i+1}\equiv 0\Md p$ for $1\leq i<h$.
 It has been proved (see \cite{JS,k2}) that $\la\in\Par_p(n)$ is JS if and only if $D^\la\da_{\s_{n-1}}$ is irreducible.
 For any $a\geq 1$ let $a=bp+c$ with $1\leq c\leq p$ and define $\res(a):=\min\{c-1,p-c\}$.
 For $\la\in\RP_p(n)$ we say that $\la=(\la_1,\ldots,\la_h)$ is JS(0) if $\la_h=1$ and $\res(\la_i)=\res(\la_{i+1}+1)$ for $1\leq i<h$.
 In view of \cite{BK,p} it can be checked that $\la\in\RP_p(n)$ is JS(0) if and only if $D(\la,\eps)\da_{\tilde\s_{n-1}}$ and $E(\la,\eps')\da_{\tilde\A_{n-1}}$ are both irreducible.
 An equivalent characterisation is also that $D(\la,0)\da_{\tilde\s_{n-1}}$ is irreducible if $\la$ indexes only one spin representation of $\widetilde\s_n$ or that $E(\la,0)\da_{\tilde\A_{n-1}}$ is irreducible if $\la$ indexes two spin representations of $\widetilde\s_n$.

-Before stating our main results we list here few irreducible tensor products of representations of $\widetilde\s_n$ or $\widetilde\A_n$.
+Before stating our main results we list here few irreducible tensor products of representations of $\widetilde\s_n$ or $\widetilde\A_n$, which will turn out to be exactly the exceptional irreducible tensor products of representations of $\widetilde\s_n$ or $\widetilde\A_n$, see Theorems \ref{TS} and \ref{TA} and their proof in Section \ref{s7}.
 As will be seen in the main theorems, any other irreducible tensor product is part of an infinite family of irreducible tensor products.
 In rows 4 and 5, $\chi_V$ is the character of $V$, $\chi_W$ the character of $W$ and $\widetilde{(1,2,3,4,5)}$ the lift of order 5 of the 5-cycle $(1,2,3,4,5)$.

 {

 \centerline{\sc Table I} }